LiamJCates/Programming-Notes/Programming Tools/IDEs/Eclipse/Eclipse Guided Tour for Java.md

 So one workspace is one folder, and one project is one subfolder in a workspace.

-Inside each workspace, there is a hidden subdirectory called. metadata, which contains a version.ini configuration file
+Inside each workspace, there is
+* a hidden subdirectory called. metadata, which contains
+* a version.ini configuration file
-.log file, with the messages Eclipse writes in case of errors.
+* a .log file, with Eclipse error messages
-.lock file.
+* a .lock file
-other subdirectories created by Eclipse itself or by one of its many plugins. subdirectories for the projects, Project 1, Project 2, etc…
+* other subdirectories created by Eclipse itself or plugins. subdirectories for the projects, Project 1, Project 2, etc…